k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14c_task_source_component_tables.md

-  - Removing selected tables: click the trash icon next to the *Table name* to remove all selected tables from the task, or the trash icon next to a table to remove it from the task:
+  - Removing selected tables: Click the trash icon next to the *Table name* to remove all selected tables from the task, or the trash icon next to a table to remove it from the task:

     ![tables3](images/task_remove_tables.png)

-  - Loading pre-extracted tables: if the **Policy for fetching data** is set to **Select snapshot (version)**, each selected table displays its latest data version:
+  - Loading pre-extracted tables: If the **Policy for fetching data** is set to **Select snapshot (version)**, each selected table displays its latest data version:

   ![source-tables with versions](images/task_source_tables_only_snapshot.png)